harena-lab/harena-docs/versum/syntax.md

    type: "field"
    presentation: <unprocessed content in markdown>
    subordinate: <subordination according to spaces preceeding>
+   level: <level of subordination (if subordinate)>
    field: <label of the field>
    value: <value of the field>
    target: <target triggered when the state/value is achieved>
 }
 ```
+The level of subordination is calculated as follows: for each tab or two spaces preceding the field, it counts one.

+Fields are grouped according to the subordination, i.e., if one field B succeeds another field B and B has a level of subordination greater than A, B becomes a field of the value of A.
 ### Object to HTML
 ```
 <unprocessed content in markdown>